ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `prepare_inits`: the sequence of `PrepareInit` messages constructed in the previous step.

-Finally, the Leader sends an HTTP PUT request to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` with a media type of "application/dap-aggregation-job-init-req" and a body containing the `AggregationJobInitReq`.
+The Leader sends the `AggregationJobInitReq` in the body of a PUT request to the aggregation job's URL with a media type of "application/dap-aggregation-job-init-req".

 The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

-The Helper responds with HTTP status 201 Created with a body containing an `AggregationJobResp` (see {{aggregation-helper-init}}).
-If the `status` field is `ready`, the Leader proceeds onward.
-Otherwise, if the `status` field is `processing`, the Leader polls the aggregation job by sending GET requests to the URL indicated in the Location header field, until the `status` is `ready`.
+If the Helper responds with an `AggregationJobResp` (see
-The Helper's response when processing SHOULD include a Retry-After header to suggest a polling interval to the Leader.
+{{aggregation-helper-init}}), then the Leader proceeds onward.
+If the request succeeds but the response body is empty, the Leader polls the aggregation job by resolving the Location header field against the `{helper}` URL and sending GET requests to that URL until it receives an `AggregationJobResp`.
+The Leader SHOULD use the response's Retry-After header field to decide when to try again.

 The `AggregationJobResp.prepare_resps` field must include exactly the same report IDs in the same order as the Leader's `AggregationJobInitReq`.
 Otherwise,